Hearthstone Ranking System – Full Guide

 In this ladder, players can use cards only from the Classic era, which are the cards from the old Base set, and cards available in Classic packs.

 In 2020, a brand new Hearthstone ranking system was introduced.

 A total of five leagues now exist, from Bronze to Diamond.
 Players will have ten ranks within each of the five leagues – and those who move beyond the Diamond one league will now be able to move up further to the Legend tier, which works as previous ranks/leagues did, except it’ll offer some additional challenges for the top players out there.

 New players will start in the Apprentice league – a new, lower level, rather than joining straight into ranked play.
-It has a total of 40 levels that players can work their way through, earning rewards along the way – specifically, Classic packs.
+It has a total of 40 levels that players can work their way through, earning rewards along the way – specifically, Standard packs.
 You can’t lose your stars while you’re in the Apprentice league, and you also only have to complete it once – you can’t fall back down into it.

 There are also some packs from recent expansions up for grab once you make the jump from Apprentice to Bronze.
 As of the first day of the new season, you will also get some star bonuses based on how you performed in the previous month – you can gain between two and ten stars depending on your rank from before.

 Depending on your star yield, you’ll have a much easier time climbing out of the lower ranks at the beginning of a month because losses affect you less – and if you don’t want to play Ranked at all, you can take a one-month break without any loss of MMR or rank.
 After that, you’ll see some decay and even an effect on your star bonus.